ba-st/Willow/docs/Migration-Guide.md

 `multiLineTriggeringOnChangeApplying:` has been renamed to `multiLineApplying:` `singleLineTriggeringOnChangeApplying:` has been renamed to `singleLineApplying:`

+`PhrasingContainerWebView`, `GenericContainerWebView` and `IdentifiedWebView` have all been replaced by `ContainerWebView`.
+The deprecated classes are now located in the migration package `Willow-Core-MigrationTo14` and all their instance creation method now include a transformation rule.
+If the senders has access to a component supplier, "divs" can be created by sending `divisionContainerWrapping:applying:` and "spans" by sending `inlineContainerWrapping:applying:`.
+For all other scenarios, a `ContainerWebView` can specify the code to create the container element in the second argument of `wrapping:intoElementBuiltUsing:applying:`.
+The old requirement of using an `IdentifiedWebView` to allow re-rendering applies now to `ContainerWebView`, except this new class will only specify an id when its interaction is configured before it is rendered for the first time.
+Checks have been implemented to detect cases where the developer might need to send `beIdentifiable`in order to ensure an id is created for the container element.

 ## Version 10 to 11

 `executeOnClient:` no longer receives the script and now the block result it's automatically attached to it.
 So you have to: